Pinnacle-Networks/Pinnacle/docs/content/execute_api/vector_search.md

 # Vector-search

-pinnacle aims to provide first-class support for vector-search, including embedding computation in preparation and run-time, as well as executing the fast vector-comparison and returning results in a way compatible with standard database
+Pinnacle aims to provide first-class support for vector-search, including embedding computation in preparation and run-time, as well as executing the fast vector-comparison and returning results in a way compatible with standard database